optozorax/unasanu/content/en/index.md

 However, this concept is entirely unlike unasanu immortality; quantum immortality is only permissible under strict conditions of an artificial experiment, an adherence to the many-worlds interpretation of quantum mechanics, and therefore it is considerably less guaranteed than immortality in line with unasanu.

-## Clinical Death
+## Clinical death

 No, clinical death will not reveal the universe after death to you.
 Clinical death is nothing more than hallucinations due to the exotic state of your brain.

-## The Problem of Changing Universes before Death
+## The problem of changing universes before death

 <span class="orange-bg example">In the context of this form of immortality, there exists a significant flaw, similar to the issue of buggy universes.</span> The problem of changing universes before death is that the probability of switching universes at any given time is much higher than the chance of remaining in the current one.
 But curiously, we constantly experience life in a single universe.